yuwchen/contrastive_description/train_test_split/README.md

   ('hand_soap', 'cleaning_equipment'),
   ('hand_soap', 'spices')

 The difficult_images are split into the train and test set.
 10% of data are used for training, whereas 90% of data are used for testing.
 - filename_list_train.txt (973 images): 10% of samples in files_for_second_stage.txt that used for the training
 - filename_list_test.txt (8766 images): 90% of samples in files_for_second_stage.txt that used for the testing

 Train/Test for each confused pairs:

-e.g. samples that top2 prediction of first stage prediction are dustbin and waste container: dustbin-waste_container-filename_list_train.txt dustbin-waste_container-filename_list_test.txt
+e.g. samples that top2 prediction of first stage model are dustbin and waste container:
+dustbin-waste_container-filename_list_train.txt
+dustbin-waste_container-filename_list_test.txt
+...
+...